 The Board has established various Board Committees to assist it in the discharge of its functions.
 These Board Committees are the Audit Committee (AC), the Corporate Disclosure Committee (CDC) and the Executive Committee (EC).
-Each of these Board Committees operates under authority delegated from the Board with the Board retaining overall oversight, and has its own terms of reference.
-The composition of the various Board Committees is set out on page 47 of this Annual Report.
+Each of these Board Committees operates under authority delegated from the Board, with the Board retaining overall oversight, and has its own terms of reference.

 The Board may form other Board Committees as dictated by business imperatives.
 Membership of the various Board Committees is managed to ensure an equitable distribution of responsibilities among Board members, to maximise the effectiveness of the Board and to foster active participation and contribution from Board members.
 Diversity of experience and appropriate skills are considered in the composition of the respective Board Committees.